 Etiquette: how to blend in

 Transport rules aren’t just about fares—they’re also about behaviour.
-Following local etiquette makes the whole trip smoother, and it helps us avoid awkward moments.
+Following local etiquette makes the whole trip smoother, and it helps us avoid awkward moments when we’re navigating public transport in foreign cities.

 - Stand to the side so people can exit before we board.

-- Keep our voice low on trains and trams.
+- Keep our voice low on trains, trams, and buses.

 - Keep bags off seats when it’s busy.